ewether/meditation-app-2/README.md

 # Meditation App

-A simple meditation app where users can choose a time option, a music option, and begin their timed meditation session.
+A simple app where users can choose a time option, a music option, and begin their timed meditation session.

 ## Stack